 People say they feel safer at Kings Hill and many play an active role in supporting and shaping the community.
 They take care and pride in the village and its environment for the benefit of everyone.
 Kings Hill is a parish in its own right.

-The Kings Hill Community Centre is a modern building with 3 halls of varying sizes, 3 meeting rooms and a fully-equipped kitchen.
+The Kings Hill Community Centre is a modern building with 4 halls of varying sizes, one of which provides a premium hiring space for events with its own kitchenette/servery.
+There are also 3 meeting rooms and another fully-equipped kitchen.
 There are 46 car parking spaces + 2 disabled bays.
-The Centre is fully DDA compliant.
-The Centre is home to the Kings Hill Parish Council and Kings Hill Pre-School.
-There are a number of halls and rooms available for hire for private functions, regular bookings (for groups to meet or small businesses to run classes) and meetings and training sessions.
+The Centre is fully DDA compliant and is home to the Kings Hill Parish Council and Kings Hill Pre-School.
+The Parish Council may be contacted to book for groups/small businesses to meet or run classes.

 70 Gibson Drive, Kings Hill, ME19 4LG

 Office Hours 9am–3pm Monday to Friday – during the pandemic, different operating hours may apply.